Careers Information for Foundation Doctors

 There is no ‘best’ time to take time out; this really does depend upon your personal circumstances and preferences.
 Taking time out to gain further clinical experience, whether in the UK or abroad, will not have an adverse effect on your applications to specialty training but in view of the current financial restraints, which will have an impact on the number of training places, you should factor this in and ensure your experience is relevant and adds value to your CV.

-If you are considering taking time out of training, it is wise to discuss this with your Educational Supervisor, Foundation Programme Director or Deanery Careers Adviser before making a final decision.
+If you are considering taking time out of training, it is wise to discuss this with your Educational Supervisor, Foundation Programme Director or careers advisors before making a final decision.

 Dr Natalie Freeman, one of our former F2s, has written a guide for foundation doctors planning to take a year out in Australia following F2: